 We all want a literacy-rich secondary classroom.
-How can we get there?
+How can designing classrooms for literacy become part of our classroom setup?
 You can build a literacy-rich classroom with intentional actions and purposeful discussions.

 Literacy includes so much more than reading and writing that defining and articulating that one word can be tricky.
 When I think of my classroom, I do not have an overall theme or design.
 I do, however, have a message, and that is that literacy matters.

 Everything in my room from my Shakespeare magnets to my bins of student supplies shouts that literacy matters.
 That is my goal, anyway.

 How do I meet that goal?
 I reflected on that concept today as I scrolled through Facebook and Instagram.
 So many teachers spend gobs of money and time decorating, and if that fits your lifestyle, perfect!
 I don’t, and I suspect other teachers don’t either.
 In fact, I’ve written before how I typically decorate my classroom with garage sale finds.

 If you are striving for a literacy-rich secondary classroom, I’m sharing my ideas with you.
 Read on!